 Recently, a new mechanism called Proof of Capacity (PoC) [1] has emerged as a promising solution to the previously-mentioned problems of energy efficiency and fairness.
 As its name implies, PoC mining relies on idle storage capacity, i.e., miners invest disk space, as opposed to computation in PoW mining, and the amount of space dedicated to mining determines the chances of winning a block.
 The mining process consists of two steps: one-time plotting and repeated mining in rounds.
 In the plotting step, miners configure their available storage with mining-related plot files.
-Fig. 1 (a) shows miner m_i 's plot file, which is sorted into s_i units.
+Fig. 1 (a) shows miner m_i 's plot file, which is arranged into s_i units.
 Each unit is called a nonce and each nonce is divided into 4096 scoops.
-In each mining round, m_i executes hashing over a certain scoop column individually to get the smallest value among all his units, which is called m_i 's deadline.
+In each mining round, m_i executes hashing over a scoop column (which is randomly selected by the system to avoid miner-side cheating) individually to get the smallest value among all cells of the scoop column, which is called m_i 's deadline.
 A miner cannot publish a block until his deadline comes.
 The one that finds the smallest deadline among all miners wins.
 Since more storage space gives a higher chance of finding the smallest deadline, a miner's probability of winning a block is related to the ratio between his own space to the total space invested by all miners.

 The PoC mechanism has been applied to several blockchain applications, e.g. Burstcoin [1], Chia [4], etc. However, its storage requirement poses a challenge on mobile devices, thus hindering its applications to mobile services.
 To facilitate PoC-based blockchain application in future mobile IoT systems, storage offloading appears to be a viable solution.
-Miners with mobile devices can overcome capacity limitations by offloading their plot files to an external cloud storage.
+Miners with mobile devices can overcome capacity limitations by offloading all plot files to an external cloud storage.
 Given that a small amount of computation is required in each PoC mining round, a miner can execute hashing in his device by downloading corresponding scoops (self-mining) and/or in the cloud by employing virtual machines (VMs) (cloud-mining) provided by the cloud service provider (CSP).
 Fig. 1 (b) gives an example where miners apply different mining strategies.
-Self-mining requires no extra cost, but miners cannot start mining until the corresponding scoops (one in 4096 rather than all of his plot file) are downloaded.
+Self-mining requires no extra cost, but miners cannot start mining until a selected scoop column (one in 4096 rather than all of his plot file) is downloaded.
 The incurred download delay will reduce a miner's winning probability.
 Cloud-mining can avoid such a disadvantage, however, it also adds miners' cost on VM employment.
 Thus, a miner has to determine a suitable mining strategy, i.e., the optimal ratio between self-mining and cloud-mining to maximize his utility, based on his storage offloading decision.
-In Fig. 1 (b), user m3 deploys 40% for cloud-mining and the rest for self-mining.
+In Fig. 1 (b), user m_3 deploys 40% for cloud-mining and the rest for self-mining.